daurnimator/lua-http/index.md

 ### `request:use_proxy(uri)` <!-- --> {#http.request:use_proxy}

-Edits a request to go through a proxy.
+Edits a request to go through the given proxy.
+If `uri` is `nil`, removes the current proxy.

 Current supports http proxies.